 Create custom inspections

-In WebStorm, you can create new inspections using Structural Search Inspection.
-To create a custom inspection, you have to configure a search template and set a severity level.
-The IDE will search for code that matches the template and will highlight it in the editor according to the specified severity.
+To create a custom inspection, you have to configure a search and replace templates.
+The IDE will search for code that matches the template and will highlight it in the editor.

 In the Settings/Preferences dialog (Ctrl+Alt+S), go to .